The best of Paris

 GENERICSENS 2.0 /

-… is a multi-sensory fashion/photo/video project developed by Danish Fashion Designer/Video Artist JENS LAUGESEN in collaboration with Belgian Video/ Photographer Jean François Carly revisiting a long-standing partnership going back to the early 00s.
+… is a multi-sensory fashion/photo/video project developed by Fashion Designer/Video Artist JENS LAUGESEN in collaboration with Video/ Photographer Jean François Carly revisiting a long-standing partnership going back to the early 00s.

-The collaboration project references the ‘straight up’ photography style developed by the i-D magazine in the 70s.
-The photo style was used by Jens Laugesen and his close collaborator Alastair McKimm when creating line-ups documenting all facets of the design/styling process.
+The collaboration project references the ‘straight up’ photography style developed by the i-D magazine in the 70s, used by Jens Laugesen and his close collaborator Alastair McKimm to make line-ups documenting all stages of the design process.

 GENESIS / SIRIN GALLERY Copenhagen 2020